Claudia Johnson L’97 and Miguel Willis on the Future of Law, Technology, and Access to Legal Services

-Sanjay Kamlani is a proud alum of Penn Law’s Class of 1994.
+Sanjay Kamlani is a proud alum of the Law School’s Class of 1994.
 He is the co-founder and Managing Director of the 1991 Group, a legal industry advisory, software development and technology business incubator that advises law firms on innovation in legal practice and legal business operations.

 On this episode, Sanjay discusses entrepreneurship, how innovation efforts in legal has shifted over the last twenty years, and why he sees a DEI crisis on the horizon.

 Marion Leary (Penn Nursing) on How to Develop a Creative Mindset

 On this episode of Law 2030, we hear from Marion Leary, Director of Innovation at Penn Nursing.
 Listen to learn about the natural innovative inclinations of nurses, Marion’s predictions for the future of nursing, what all professions can learn about user-centered design and how to develop a creative mindset.

 COVID-19 Series: Peter Neal L’22 (Penn Carey Law) on Calculating CARES Act Eligibility

 Season 1.
 Episode 11.

 * How he and his girlfriend made the most of quarantine by designing an online CARES Act Calculator

 * New lawyers’ vision for the future of legal services